 We will communicate through updates to our website as well as our usual public communication channels (the Newtown Bee, municipal websites, schools’ news venues as deemed appropriate)

-There are currently no cases of Ebola in Connecticut and the risk of an outbreak in our country remains low.
-With that said, Connecticut has taken several proactive measures to control the spread of the Ebola virus in the event of confirmed cases in the future should such an instance occur.
+There are currently no cases of 2019 novel coronavirus in Connecticut and the risk of an outbreak remains low.
+With that said, Connecticut has taken several proactive measures to control the spread of the 2019 novel coronavirus in the event of confirmed cases in the future should such an instance occur.

-The State of Connecticut has a webpage to provide residents with accurate information and helpful guidance.
-This website can be found here.
+The State of Connecticut has issues a News Release to provide residents with accurate information and helpful guidance.
+This News Release can be found here

-First, the risk of having or getting Ebola is extremely low unless a person traveled to an affected area (listed on the CDC website) and had direct contact with the blood or body fluids (such as blood, vomit, diarrhea) of an Ebola-infected person, or with objects soiled with that person’s blood or body fluids.
+First, the risk of having or getting 2019 novel coronavirus is extremely low unless a person traveled to an affected area and had direct contact with an 2019 novel coronavirus-infected person.

-Unless someone meets both of these conditions and has early symptoms (such as fever, headache, muscle pain, vomiting, diarrhea, or stomach pain), they are not at risk of having Ebola.
+Unless someone meets these conditions and has early symptoms (such as fever, cough, shortness of breath and breathing difficulties), they are not at risk of having 2019 novel coronavirus.

 At this time, there has not been transmission of the virus in the general community in the United States - identified cases and "people under investigation (people who are being monitored due to travel or exposure to cases) are due to the outbreak in Wuhan, Hubei Province, China.